tsiki/connectednotes/README.md

 their browser udpated which reduces the maintenance load.
 Also, code signing Electron apps is not trivial and increases maintenance load.
-This makes it more important to have support from a commercial company or dedicated maintainers for Electron apps, where the same doesn't apply for PWAs (to a degree).
+This makes it more important to have support from a commercial company or dedicated open source maintainers, where the same doesn't apply for PWAs (to a degree).

 # Planned timeline